khalid-hussain/shaheen/chap21.md

 The secrets of Al-Hamra could not remain hidden from the eyes of the people of Granada for long.
-The city's youth, who considered Moosa their savior, became against the nobles.
+The city's youth, who considered Musa their savior, became against the nobles.
 Although there was such a group that existed in the army that was in support of the treaty, however, the majority was of those people who were not willing to accept a defeat without a war.